Food that Matters

 1 jalapeno chili, seeded and chopped

-6 trimmed spinach leaves, washed and patted dry
+6 trimmed spinach leaves, washed and

 4 cups home made vegetable stock

-2 medium-size avocados (local), pelled, seeded and coarsely chopped
+2 medium-size avocados (local), pelled,

 1 ½ tablespoons fresh lemon juice